-- (i) the 2021 AGM will be held via electronics means: - (ii) participation in the 2021 AGM electronically by shareholders via "live" audio-visual webcast or "live" audio-only stream; - appointment of only the Chairman of the 2021 AGM by shareholders as their proxy to vote on their behalf at the (iii) 2021 AGM if such shareholders wish to exercise their voting rights at the 2021 AGM; and - (iv) submission of questions on matters relating to the agenda of the 2021 AGM to the Company in advance and there is no live question and answer session at the 2021 AGM.
+- (i) the AGMs were held via electronics means; - (ii) participation in the AGMs electronically by shareholders via "live" audio-visual webcast or "live" audio-only stream; - (iii) appointment of only the Chairman of the AGMs by shareholders as their proxy to vote on their behalf at the respective AGM if such shareholders wish to exercise their voting rights; and - (iv) submission of questions on matters relating to the agenda of the respective AGM to the Company in advance.

-In addition, the Company is not required to distribute physical copies of the annual report for FY2021, the notice of the 2021 AGM and related meeting documents.
-Such documents are available for download from the Company's corporate website and the SGX-ST's website.
+In addition, the Company was not required to distribute physical copies of the annual report, the notice of the AGMs and related meeting documents.
+Such documents were available for download from the Company's corporate website and the SGX-ST's website.